 1. Higher-risk situations

-Unintentionally produced HCB, PCB, PeCB, or PCN are not covered under this subsection because they are very unlikely to be generated in concentrations or volumes greater than those from intentional production.
+Unintentionally produced HCB, PCB, PeCB,, PCN or HCBD are not covered under this subsection because they are very unlikely to be generated in concentrations or volumes greater than those from intentional production.

 For further information on higher risk-situations, see subsection IV.I.1 of the General technical guidelines.
 Potential higher-risk situations specific to PCDD and PCDF may include: